There’s No One Way to Protect RVs from Winter

 Find the water heater bypass valve and switch it into bypass mode.
 If you don’t have a water heater bypass, you can install one using a kit like this.

 Open all faucets

-Open all faucets, including the sinks and indoor and outdoor showers.
+Time to open all faucets, including the sinks and indoor and outdoor showers.
 Flush the toilet until water stops flowing as well to make sure most of the water is removed from the toilet lines.
 Leave the faucets open even after water stops flowing.

 Turn on the pump

-Turn the water pump on to remove any leftover water.
+Now turn the water pump on to remove any leftover water.
 Turn the pump off when no more water is working its way through the lines.